Newsweek gay actor controversy: Setoodeh's response

 On May 10, 2010, Ramin Setoodeh wrote a piece responding to the controversy.
 Titling it "Out of Focus", Setoodeh asserted that his intention "was not to disparage my own community, but to examine an issue that is being swept under the rug", the issue supposedly being that society as a whole has trouble accepting openly gay actors in straight roles, and that he wanted to start a debate on the subject.
 He characterized much of the criticism directed at him as "attacks" and said that his opponents were twisting his words.
 He denied assertions that he is self-loathing or homophobic.

 Setoodeh's response prompted AfterElton.com editor Jensen to accuse Setoodeh of "play[ing] the victim card" and failing to address any of the criticisms that were leveled at the article.
 "If his goal was to start a 'debate,' and he says it was, it's telling how uninterested he seems to be in actually having that debate."

 Newsweek's response

 Newsweek culture editor Marc Peyser sat down with Dustin Lance Black and Jarrett Barrios to discuss the fallout from Setoodeh's article and the broader issues of being openly gay in Hollywood.
-Barrios and Black continued to point out what they viewed as attacks on the ability and talent of gay actors and discussed whether an actor at the top of his or her profession could maintain a career after coming out.
+Barrios and Black continued to point out what they viewed as attacks on the ability and talent of gay actors and discussed whether an actor at the top of their profession could maintain a career after coming out.